Krobo people

 The Krobo people are an ethnic group in Ghana.
-They are grouped as part of Ga-Adangbe ethnolinguistic group and they are also the largest group of the seven Dangme ethnic groups of Southeastern Ghana.
+They are grouped as part of the Ga-Adangbe ethnolinguistic group, and they are also the largest group of the seven Dangme ethnic groups of Southeastern Ghana.
 The Krobo are a farming people who occupy Accra Plains, Akuapem Mountains and the Afram Basin.

 History

-The Krobo people are from the Eastern Region of Ghana, divided into two groups: the Manya and the Yilo.
+The Krobo people are from the Eastern Region of Ghana and are divided into two groups: the Manya and the Yilo.
 The exact date of this division remains unknown.
-In earlier years, the Government of Ghana referred to Manya Krobo as Eastern Krobo, and Yilo Krobo as Western Krobo.
+In earlier years, the Government of Ghana referred to Manya Krobo as Eastern Krobo and Yilo Krobo as Western Krobo.
 Since then, the Krobo have been administered as two separate states, known today as Manya and Yilo Krobo.

 The two Krobo traditional areas were originally known as "Nɔwe" (Mănyă), meaning "one's home", and "Nyέwe" (Yilɔ).
-The name Manya derived from maonya, meaning "keep your mouth shut", which relates to the saying nɔ bi nya me tee, meaning "one does not need to talk about everything one sees".
+The name Manya is derived from maonya, meaning "keep your mouth shut", which relates to the saying nɔ bi nya me tee, meaning "one does not need to talk about everything one sees".
 Yilo comes from the expression wa yilɔ, meaning "we don't eat this".
 According to oral traditions, when the Yilo returned from Krobo Denkyera, they had lost many of their indigenous Krobo customs.
 To be reaccepted into society, they underwent a series of acculturation rites, including guidance about which foods were taboo to the Krobo.
-As the Yilo frequently asked about the acceptability of various Akan foods they had learned to eat, the resident Krobo began calling them wa yilɔ.
+As the Yilo frequently asked about the acceptability of various Akan foods they had learnt to eat, the resident Krobo began calling them wa yilɔ.

 The Krobo are the largest of the Ga-Adangme-speaking peoples.
 Located in the mountains just inland from the coast, they constitute the fourth largest ethnic group in Ghana.
 During the 19th century, they were one of the small states of the Gold Coast in their formative stages of political and cultural development.
 After the mid-19th century, they became one of the most economically and politically significant groups in the country, known for their dominant role in commercial export crop production and beadmaking.